ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 <div></div><!-- ------------------------------- needed, but don't put anything here -->
 <div style="float: left; width: 53%"><!-- ---- start of first column               -->

-The interaction between **day of the week** and **hour of the day** is not the strongest interaction in this model, but it serves well to describe the two-feature partial dependence plots (for details, see figure caption).
+The interaction between **day of the week and hour of the day** is not the strongest interaction in this model (see note on the side), but it serves well to describe the two-feature partial dependence plots (for details, see figure caption).
 It is clearly visible that during week days ($0$-$4$), there are peaks in the number of predicted hourly bike rides between